CMLTeam/LiveYourLife/README.md

 # LiveYourLife
-learns your habits, understands your goals and builds your daily plan to live more balanced life without missing your goals
+learns your habits!, understands your goals and builds your daily plan to live more balanced life without missing your goals